techfolios/template-old/essays/Software Engineering Wrap-Up.md

 to download the code for an online game I had been playing.
 I went to Github because I was told that it would be possible to customize the game to my own desires, and eventually be able to play my own version of the game.
 However I found the instructions to be complicated and beyond my level of understanding.
 Therefore, I never had the chance to modify and play the game to my liking.
-I also had a very elementary understanding of code (this game had a lot of JavaScript).
+I also had a very elementary understanding of code at the time (this game had a lot of JavaScript).

 After taking ICS 314, I now have the knowledge needed to actually work with open source software projects.
 I now have the tools (such as Github
 Desktop and IDEs) to clone code and make edits easily.
 I also now know to test my code locally before deploying it to a real server.
 Concluding,